pmetzger/simh-docs/docs/pdp6_doc.md

 of many 6 bit characters at a time.
 36 bits were also common in machines like the IBM 7090, GE 645, and Univac 11xx lines.
 Several systems influenced the design of the PDP-6, like CTSS, Lisp, support for larger memory.

 The PDP-6 was canceled by DEC due to production problems.
 The engineers designed a smaller replacement, which happened to be a 36 bit computer that looked very much like the PDP-6.
-This was called the PDP-10.
-Later renamed to "DECSystem-10".
+This was called the PDP-10, later renamed to "DECSystem-10".
 The system supported up to 256K words of memory.

 The first PDP-10 was labeled KA10, and added a few instructions to the PDP-6.
 Both the PDP-6 and PDP-10 used a base and limit relocation scheme.
 The KA10 generally offered two registers, one of user data and the second for user shared code.
 These were referred to the Low-Segment and High-Segment, the High-Segment could be shared with several jobs.

 The next version was called KI10 for Integrated.
 This added support for paging and double precision floating point instructions.
 It also added 4 sets of registers to improve context switching time.
 It could also support up to 4Mega words of memory.

 Following the KI10 was the KL10 (for Low-Cost).
 The KL10 added double precision integer instructions and instructions to improve COBOL performance.
 This was the first version which was microcoded.
 The KL10 was extended to support user programs larger then 256k.

-The final version to make it to market was the KS10 (for Small), this was a bit-slice version of the PDP-10 which used UNIBUS devices which were cheaper then the KL10 devices.
+The final version to make it to market was the KS10 (for Small), this was a bit-slice version of the PDP-10 which used Unibus devices which were cheaper then the KL10 devices.

 The original operating system for the PDP-6/PDP-10 was just called "Monitor".
 It was designed to fit into 6K words.
-Around the 3rd release Swapping was added.
+Around the third release swapping was added.
 The sixth release saw the addition of virtual memory.
 Around the fourth release it was given the name "TOPS-10".
 Around this time BBN was working on a paging system and implemented it on the PDP-10.
 This was called "TENEX".
 This was later